Economics

 Honors

-The department grants honors on graduation to economics majors who meet all of the following criteria:
+The department grants honors on graduation to economics majors who have produced exceptional work in the senior seminar and who meet all of the following criteria:

 • Attain a cumulative GPA of 3.500 or higher.